pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/4_contact.md

 ![Image of the contact module's form name input](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/4_contact_form_name.png)

 You can name your forms (at pinkpigeon.co.uk, for example, we have 6 contact forms, one for each section).
-The CMS will include this name when e-mailing you, so you know what section of your website a visitor contacted you from.
+The CMS will include this name when emailing you, so you know what section of your website a visitor contacted you from.

-When we e-mail you, the form name will be included in the message (please note that the originating URL is also included in the e-mail, so you know it came from us):
+When we email you, the form name will be included in the message (please note that the originating URL is also included in the email, so you know it came from us):

 ![Image of the email we send after a form has been submitted](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/4_contact_email.png)